-(2) Perquisites and other personal benefits amount for 2017 for Mr. González includes the following: funds matched in connection with the Pentegra Defined Contribution Plan for Financial Institutions, payment of group term life insurance premium, payment of long term disability insurance premium, payment of employee assistance program premium and payment of officer physical examination.
-Cost of health insurance premiums, dental insurance premiums, and vision insurance premiums are shared between the FHLBank of New York and employees.
+(2) Perquisites and other personal benefits amount for 2018 for Mr. González includes the following: funds matched in connection with the Pentegra Defined Contribution Plan for Financial Institutions, funds matched in connection with the Pentegra Nonqualified Defined Contribution Portion of the BEP, payment of group term life insurance premium, and payment of long term disability insurance premium.
+For 2016 and 2017, the FHLBank of New York included items that did not need to be included, as they involved benefits available to all employees, including costs relating to health (including employee assistance), dental, and vision insurance premiums.

-(3) Perquisites and other personal benefits amount for Mr. McMullan includes the following: reimbursement for guest travel to certain business functions, executive health benefits, an airline program membership, FHLBank paid premium for Business Travel Accidental Death and Dismemberment Policy, FHLBank matching contributions in the FHLBank's Once for All charitable giving program, and a \$1,500 per month automobile allowance.
+(3) Perquisites and other personal benefits amount for Mr. McMullan includes the following: reimbursement for guest travel to certain business functions, certain activities at FHLBank of Atlanta functions, an airline program membership, FHLBank of Atlanta paid premium for Business Travel Accidental Death and Dismemberment Policy, FHLBank of Atlanta matching contributions in the FHLBank of Atlanta's Once for All charitable giving program, and a \$1,500 per month automobile allowance.
 Perquisites are valued at the actual amounts paid by the FHLBank of Atlanta and the value of each perquisite was less than \$25,000.

-(4) Perquisites and other benefits amount for Mr. Howell includes the following: personal use of an FHLBank of Cincinnati-owned vehicle, premiums for an Executive long-term disability plan, guest travel expenses and an airline program membership.
+(4) Perquisites and other benefits amount for Mr. Howell includes the following: personal use of an FHLBank of Cincinnati-owned vehicle, premiums for an Executive long-term disability plan, guest travel expenses, and an airline program membership.